Richsoul/My-first-game/README.md

 - return to previous page button(complete)
 - keep working on itemSpawner(different reactions on every obstacle)(complete)
 Thursday:
-- make hero start swiming from shallow water
+- make hero start swiming from shallow water(complete)2 hours
-- finish shop upgrades, bounceoff reaction on engine
+- bounceoff reaction on engine(almost)5 hours
 Friday:
 - polish everything upolished/undone
-- different kinds of items
+- the same score labels in different scenes should indicate the same score

 #### Week 3
 * [goals for the week, should be finishing all core gameplay]